chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 ### Description

 Like in assignment 1, we use the Bailey-Borwein-Plouffe formula.
 We again define a number of digits and a number of terms.
-To implement mpi, we use the recommended mpi4py and create an instance with `MPI.COMM_WORLD`.
+To implement a parallelization with the mpi strategy, we use the recommended mpi4py and create an instance with `MPI.COMM_WORLD`.

 The parallelization works like in assignment1 and splits the number of terms depending on the number of the available mpi instances.
 Then, every instance does the calculation for the given parameters.
 After finishing the calculation, the results are collected using `MPI.COMM_WORLD.reduce` with the operation parameter set to `MPI.SUM` so we receive the expected sum.

-The time calculation starts before the term seperation and ends when finishing the calculation so we track the effort of both splitting the work and calculating the sum.
+The time calculation starts before the term seperation and ends when finishing the calculation so we track the effort of both, splitting the work and calculating the sum.
 The instance with rank 0 then prints the output showing us the execution time for the different amount of terms.

 ### Run Code